 In 2011 we began using Balsamiq Mockups for designing new PWX features.

-GitHub granted us a free code repository in 2011, which we are very grateful for.
+GitHub granted us a free repository for all our code in 2011, for which we are extremely grateful.

-Atlassian granted us a license for their powerful suite of software development tools; we have been using Jira, Capture, and Confluence since 2012.
+Atlassian granted their powerful suite of software development tools; we have been using Jira, Capture, and Confluence since 2012.

 Amigos at Typeform upgraded us to the PRO version of their awesome survey product in 2015, providing great benefit to our urban effort.